bybogdan/space-landing/README.md

 - Add hover effects ✅
 - Fix on hover effect background color shouldn't be kind of transparent

-block code to show node version and npm version

 ### Versions

 ```bash